FPGAwars/icestudio/source/gui.rst

 .. hint::

   Blocks are stored in `app/resources/blocks`.
 To create a new block category just create a directory there.
-To create a new block copy and paste an **.iceb** file.
+To create a new block copy and paste an **.ice** file.

 Graph